abinit/abinit/doc/mkdocs-tutorials/dftu.md

 and use the adequate number of electrons for each spin.
 For the Hubbard term, the rotationally invariant interaction is used.

+!!! note

     It is important to notice that in order to use LDA+U in Abinit, you must employ PAW pseudopotentials.

-_You should run abinit on the input file tdftu_2.in.
-This calculation takes less than 30 seconds on a PC 3.0 GHz_
+*You should run abinit on the input file tdftu_2.in.
+This calculation takes less than 30 seconds on a PC 3.0 GHz*
 During the calculation, you can take a look at the input file.

+{% dialog tests/tutorial/Input/tdftu_2.in %}

 Some variable describing the LDA+U parameters have been added to the previous file.
 All other parameters were kept constant from the preceding calculation.
 First, you must set the variable [[usepawu]] to one (for the FLL method) and two (for the AMT method) in order to enable the LDA+U calculation.
 Then, with [[lpawu]] you